Opening of the New San Diego Central Library

-The three-tired strategy was timed to provide the public with multiple touch points about how to best experience the facility.
-Events were scheduled to spread out attendance opportunities to mitigate overcrowding and create positive experiences.
+The three-tiered strategy was timed to provide the public with multiple touch points about how to best experience the facility.
+Events were scheduled to spread out attendance to mitigate overcrowding and create positive experiences.
 The private media tour day was scheduled for Wednesday, Sept.
-25, 2013 (a middle-of-the-week, traditionally slow media day), followed three days later by the public Celebration and Sneak Peek street festival and dedication event on Saturday, Sept.
-28, and concluded two days later with Central Library’s first official day of business on Monday, Sept.
-30. This blend of media relations and community outreach proved to be a winning combination.
+25, 2013 (a middle-of-the-week, traditionally slower media day), followed by the public Celebration and Sneak Peek street festival and dedication event on Saturday, Sept.
+28, 2013 and concluded with the Library’s first official day of business on Monday, Sept.
+30, 2013.
+This blend of media relations and community outreach proved to be a successful combination.

-43 broadcast television hits within two days of the official sneak peek media day•
+- More than 40 broadcast television hits within two days of the official sneak peek media day.

-Standalone section within U-T San Diego, San Diego’s major daily newspaper, to tell the extended story of the San Diego Central Library including a detailed floor-by-floor map and project highlights, which could be removed from the paper and used as a guide on opening day•
+- Standalone section within the San Diego Union Tribune, San Diego’s major daily newspaper, to tell the extended story of the San Diego Central Library including a detailed floor-by-floor map and project highlights, which could be removed from the paper and used as a guide on opening day.

-Estimated 8,000 individuals used Central Library on its first official day of business, without any negative overcrowding or transportation issues to report•
+- Estimated 8,000 individuals used the Central Library on its first official day of business, without any negative overcrowding or transportation issues to report.